semanticist21/query-key-chain/README.md

 queryClient.invalidateQueries(boardKeys.base.actions());
 ```

-Or you can use it like this.
+Or you can use `queryChain` for simplicity.
 `queryChain` is same with `createQueryFactory`.
 All results are just an array of values, so with same inputs they are all related.

 ```typescript